bbauska/HTML5-Basics/README.md

 <h3>Q. What does CORS stand for and what issue does it address?</h3>

-Cross-Origin Resource Sharing (CORS) is a W3C spec that allows cross-domain communication from the browser.
+<p>Cross-Origin Resource Sharing (CORS) is a W3C spec that allows cross-domain communication
+from the browser.
 By building on top of the XMLHttpRequest object, CORS allows developers to work with the same idioms as same-domain requests.
-CORS gives web servers cross-domain access controls, which enable secure cross-domain data transfers.
+CORS gives web servers cross-domain access controls, which enable secure cross-domain data transfers.</p>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>